 Welcome to Part 2 of The Basics of Strength Training!
 In case you missed it, check out Part 1—Top 20 Words You Need To Know—to better understand the most common words used in strength training.
 All caught up?
 Great!
-Now let’s dig deeper into the actual essentials of strength training and conditioning part!
+Now let’s dig deeper into the actual laws of fitness part!

 So what exactly is “fitness”?
 That is, what does it mean to “be fit”?
 According to the American College of Sports Medicine (ACSM), “fitness” is defined as “a set of attributes that people have or achieve that relates to the ability to perform physical activity.” (source)